TheGreatAxios/agent-skills/README.md

 ## Available Skills

-### skale-dev-skill
+### skale

-SKALE Network Developer best practices and guidance to speed up development and deployment of Solidity smart contracts, privacy applications, and agentic applications on SKALE.
+SKALE Network development guidelines and documentation access.
+Use for building dApps, smart contracts, cross-chain solutions, and looking up SKALE documentation.

-### bite-dev-skill
+### bite

 BITE Protocol development for encrypted and conditional transactions on SKALE.
 Use for privacy features, threshold encryption, CTX, and Rock-Paper-Scissors style games.

-### skale-docs-skill
+### zod

-Search and reference SKALE documentation.
-Use when looking up API references, chain configurations, or BITE Protocol details.
+TypeScript-first schema validation with Zod v4.
+Use for schemas, type inference, validation, transformations, and JSON Schema generation.

-### arktype-skill
+### arktype

-TypeScript type validation and runtime schema library.
-Use for type definitions, validation, scopes, generics, pattern matching, JSON Schema conversion, and Attest testing.
+TypeScript type validation with ArkType, ArkEnv, and ArkRegex.
+Use for schemas, environment variables, and type-safe regex.

 ### x402

 x402 protocol v2 for internet-native payments.
-Use when building x402 servers, clients, facilitators, or integrating x402 payment flows over HTTP, MCP, or A2A transports.
+Use when building x402 servers, clients, facilitators, or integrating x402 payment flows.

 ## Installation